 Ecotoxicity Summaries.
-Ecotoxicity summaries of COPCs in Step 3b are meant to be brief profiles.
-These profiles support the selection of assessment endpoints; therefore, they should briefly describe the toxicity of the COPCs to groups of organisms (communities, guilds) and the COPCs' bioaccumulation potential.
-Toxicity profiles for COPCs should include a discussion of published data on the relative toxicity of various groups of organisms when exposed by the same routes.
+Ecotoxicity summaries of COPECs in Step 3b are meant to be brief profiles.
+These profiles support the selection of assessment endpoints; therefore, they should briefly describe the toxicity of the COPECs to groups of organisms (communities, guilds) and the COPECs' bioaccumulation potential.
+Toxicity profiles for COPECs should include a discussion of published data on the relative toxicity to various groups of organisms when exposed by the same routes.
 There are two primary exposure routes of interest for potential receptor groups at PGDP sites: